needle-mirror/com.unity.addressables/Documentation~/content-update-examples.md

 * The `Remote_NonStatic` AssetBundle is outdated and replaced with a new `Remote_NonStatic` AssetBundle with a different hash file.
 The modified version of AssetX is updated with the new AssetBundle.
 You can optionally delete the old `Remote_NonStatic` AssetBundle from the server, and it isn't downloaded from this point forward.
 If cached, it remains on the user's device indefinitely unless you remove it.
 For more information, refer to [AssetBundle caching](xref:addressables-remote-content-distribution).

+> [!NOTE]
+> If you update a local non-static group then Unity replaces the existing AssetBundles with new ones, but you must build a new Player and deploy it.
+Unity places all new AssetBundles in the StreamingAssets folder.

 ## Content update dependencies